mitogen-hq/mitogen/docs/ansible.rst

 High Risk
 ~~~~~~~~~

-* For now only **built-in Python command modules work**, however almost all
-  modules shipped with Ansible are Python-based.

 * Transfer of large (i.e. GB-sized) files using certain Ansible-internal APIs,
   such as triggered via the ``copy`` module, will cause corresponding temporary
   memory and CPU spikes on both host and target machine, due to delivering the